jasujm/hrefs/docs/advanced.rst

    ``Model.update_forward_refs()`` is unnecessary.
 In fact, `the method is deprecated <https://docs.pydantic.dev/latest/migration/>`_.

-Note the need to use forward reference ``"Book"`` inside the body of the class, and update the forward references afterward.
+Note the need to use forward reference ``"Book"`` inside the body of the class.
 That is because the name ``Book`` is not yet available in the class body.
 Also the ``PrimaryKey`` annotation now includes the ``type_`` argument to indicate that the underlying key type is ``int``.
-Without that annotation, the library would have no way of knowing the underlying key of the model, since the definition of the primary key would be circular.
+Without explicit type the primary key definition would be circular, and the library would have no way of knowing the actual key type.

-The key name in the route handler is again unwrapped -- and called ``id`` instead of ``self``.
-This is because the ``name`` argument of the ``PrimaryKey`` annotation was used to rename a key.
+The key name in the route handler is again unwrapped renamed to ``id``.
+The renaming is done with the ``name`` argument of the ``PrimaryKey``.
 It is not advisable to have ``self`` as an argument name in a route handler, because it creates ambiguity with the ``self`` parameter Python uses in instance methods.

-The unwrapping only applies to the route handler.
-In the model itself the name and type of ``self`` are preserved:
+The unwrapping and renaming applies to the route handler.
+In the model fields the name and type of ``self`` are preserved:

 .. doctest:: self_hrefs